 Cashflow still existed, but more changes had to be made.

-This is where the company faced its first “we’re in this together” moment as an ESOP.
+This is where the company faced another “we’re in this together” moment.
 Ken and Cameron decided to take a 10% pay cut and asked department heads to do the same to avoid laying off employees.
 To their surprise, other employees began volunteering to take pay cuts themselves.
 They would rather see reductions in salaries than more people losing their jobs.